 The next task when it comes to planning is get yourself a gardening journal and use it.
 Even if the first entries in your journal are dreaming of all the lovely things you want to plant, having a journal to track your progress is imperative.
 This doesn't have to be a physical journal either, it can be another Google Spreadsheet if you want.
 Journals are aesthetically lovely and a physical reminder to stay updated, but a Google Spreadsheet is keyword-searchable when you can't remember what date you started your tomato seedlings.
 It's up to you and your learning style with what works best!

 Personally, I keep both a physical journal and a Google Spreadsheet.
 I love having this cute journal to write my thoughts down in and plan ahead for the year, and then use the Google Spreadsheet to log when things actually happen.
 The physical journal sits on my desk and when I have an idea or thought on the garden, I quick jot it down.
 I'll write down what seed varieties I'm curious to try, what cover crops might be nice to add, and throw out some potential dates for big garden projects.
-Manifesting my ideas through handwriting (and sometimes doodling!) bring me a lot of joy.
+Manifesting my ideas through handwriting (and sometimes doodling!) brings me a lot of joy.
 Again, the choice is up to you, but you have to at least start jotting down and dating your garden activities.

 Here are the key things you'll need to track: